wctseng99/Mapin/README.md

 #### When you click the pin, you can see the place's name, description, rating, and the user who shared it.
 ![pin.png](./readme_img/pin.png)

 #### The blue pins represent the places that other users have shared.
-The red pin represents the place that you have shared.
+The red pin represents yours.
 ![comment.png](./readme_img/comment.png)

 #### When you double click the map, you can share the place you like.